jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 but rather the structure of the implementation through dependent types.
 This is a big step in terms off correctness compared to property tests.
-No longer can you have stocastic issues like insufficient sampling, or biased distributions.
+No longer can you have stochastic issues like insufficient sampling, or biased distributions.
 Furthermore smaller proves compose into larger ones (with the right design).
 We can see that for example with `x-proof` in the above block.